Shikaga/PitchBlackAnalysis/index.md

 His ire fall's most heavily on Abu, The Holy Man, with whom he has complicated relationship.
 Riddick sees his belief as a weakness. `"So where the hell's your God now?"`, he asks mockingly as the sudden rainfall starts to extinguish their last remaining torches.

 But Riddick is not a sadist, nor without reason.
 He does try to get the entire crew to safety.
-He defends Jack against Johns, when Johns tries to betray her, and he continues to shepard them to safety.
+He defends Jack against Johns, when Johns tries to betray her, and he continues to shepherd them to safety.

 The scene in which Fry arrives at the ship just in time to prevent Riddick from leaving without them is the emotional climax of the film.
 It is where, we finally see not only what Riddick is made of, buy also Fry, who I will talk about more later.